 This course is exciting because it’s never quite the same.
 Practical skills are gained by diving in a variety of locations around Seattle.
-You’ll learn SCUBA and get certifications, as well as learning NDT, or non-destructive testing.
+You’ll learn Occupational SCUBA, as well as practice using NDT (non-destructive testing) methods.

 You’ll gain experience with practical applications off campus.
 Instructors plan a variety of projects throughout Seattle and in the Puget Sound.
 A few examples include: video inspections on a pier, visually inspecting the bottom of a boat in the water, removing obstructions from a boat’s propeller, or changing the buoyancy of a dock.